Climate change adaptation and building resilience

 Climate change is now identified as a risk on the Corporate Risk Register.

-The Highland Council has a number of services which support individuals, communities, and businesses in extreme situations including our Emergency Planners and Resilience Officers, Roads Officers, Ward Managers, and Amenity Service team.
+The Highland Council has a number of services which support individuals, communities, and businesses in extreme situations.
+This includes our Emergency Planners and Resilience Officers, Roads Officers, Ward Managers, and Amenity Service team.

-The Council is also an active partner in the Highland Adapts initiative, which is a partnership approach to building a climate-ready Highland.
-They are bringing Highland communities, businesses, land managers and public sector together to facilitate transformational action.
+We are also an active partner in the Highland Adapts initiative, which is a partnership approach to building a climate-ready Highland.
+They are bringing Highland communities, businesses, land managers and public sector together to allow transformational action.
 You can find out more about Highland Adapts on their website.

 Resources and extra information